Growing a new group of lake leaders

 - Nested watersheds: what happens if the community reforms governance?

-As new challenges are brought to our watershed, Yahara 2070 continues to evolve as well.
-New invasive species are arriving and being discovered in the watershed, and our climate is changing.
+Yahara 2070 continues to evolve as new challenges enter our watershed.
+New invasive species are arriving, and climate change is occurring.
 These variables may affect the biogeochemistry of our watershed, but we don’t know what those final consequences will be.

 Glacial History of the Yahara Watershed

 Another YWA presentation came from Elizabeth Ceperley, with the UW-Madison Department of Geoscience.
 She studies past climates and how climate changes have affected our landscape.
-We learned how the advance and retreat of ice sheets across the Midwest have transformed landscapes, with our Madison-area lakes forming as glaciers melted many millennia ago.
+We learned how the advance and retreat of ice sheets across the Midwest have transformed landscapes.
+In fact, Madison-area lakes formed as glaciers melted many millennia ago.

 The evolution of Wisconsin’s landscape

-Ceperley taught the YWA class about The Laurentide Ice Sheet, which was a massive sheet of ice covering North America.
+Ceperley taught the Yahara Watershed Academy about The Laurentide Ice Sheet, which was a massive sheet of ice covering North America.
 The thickest part of the ice sheet was located over Hudson Bay.
 As it grew, it expanded radially outward, advancing under its own weight.
-The last advance of the ice sheet took place 26,000 to 19,000 years ago, as the ice sheet marched from the Arctic toward Madison.
+The last advance of the ice sheet took place 26,000 to 19,000 years ago.
+At that time, the ice sheet grew from the Arctic toward Madison.

 The last glaciation left fingerprints on Wisconsin’s landscape, including our bedrock geology, the minerals left behind, and the dictation of our watersheds.
 In Dane County, we are at the very edge of where the ice sheet stopped.
 The Driftless Area of Wisconsin remained ice free, but eastern and northern sections of Wisconsin were covered in ice.